ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 * During the initial ordering and provisioning of an instance or service, IBM Support can access client instances and information without prior notification of the client to ensure that orders are properly fulfilled.
 * IBM Support actively monitors instance lifecycle operations such as adding new hosts, in addition to the ordering, provisioning, and installation processes.
-* To fix issues that have arisen or might arise in the future, IBM Support might take a number of actions including but not limited to: reviewing client order details, restarting automation jobs, performing Operating System reload operations, or opening IBM Cloud tickets using the provided client IBM Cloud user ID and API key.
+* To fix issues that have arisen or might arise in the future, IBM Support might take a number of actions including but not limited to: reviewing client order details, restarting automation jobs, performing Operating System reload operations, or opening {{site.data.keyword.cloud_notm}} tickets using the provided client {{site.data.keyword.cloud_notm}} user ID and API key.

 ### Proactive support for steady-state operations
 {: #vc_hybrid_compl_info-proactive-support-for-steady-state-operations}

 * On rare occasions, IBM Support might require access to client instances during steady-state operations to proactively troubleshoot an instance issue or to verify function of provisioned services or components.
-* This access is through the IBM Cloud internal support network.
+* This access is through the {{site.data.keyword.cloud_notm}} internal support network.
 IBM Support will not modify instance configuration without prior consent from the client.
-* Access is to VMware management components and/or IBM Cloud management components and never to the client virtual machines or applications.
+* Access is to VMware management components and/or {{site.data.keyword.cloud_notm}} management components and never to the client virtual machines or applications.

 ### Support tickets
 {: #vc_hybrid_compl_info-support-tickets}